 • The Summarizer allows ACM employees to summarise documents, especially reports and decisions, using an internal language model (currently GPT-5-mini in the ACM Azure environment).
 Confidential documents may also be summarised because of privacy and information security agreements with the vendor.

-Last change on 24th of February 2026, at 19:34 (CET) | Publication Standard 1.0
+Last change on 4th of May 2026, at 12:14 (CET) | Publication Standard 1.0

 Publication category